christofolo/christofolo.github.io/musictheory.md

 Many guitarists will start noodling around on their instrument after learning how to play several chords and riffs.
 This is a lot of fun to do.
 However, the real magic happens when you can improvise with other musicians.
 This is what separates the visual arts from music - creative collaboration.
 It is so much more fun to play with other musicians.

 Basic music theory will give you the tools to understand how to fit your melodies over your bandmate's harmonies.
 Or, vice versa, it will show you how to create harmonies that fit with your bandmate's melodies.
+The small irony is that you need to understand harmony in order to improvise fitting melodies.

 If you're not in a band yet, you will learn how to improvise guitar riffs and melodies over any of your favorite songs.

 But let's start simple.

-## Part 1: Why are two strings on the guitar both "E"?
+## Chapter 1: Why are two strings on the guitar both "E"?

 Here are the names of the strings.
 I'm sure by now you have seen an image like this.